New Home Checklist: 7 Essential First Week Tasks

 4. Change Your Locks

 This is a simple, but essential step.
 It is absolutely imperative to change your locks when you move in.
-Not only could previous residents and realtors still have copies of your keys, but you have no way of knowing how many keys existed or who has them.Verify your mortgage eligibility (Jun 14th, 2021)
+Not only could previous residents and realtors still have copies of your keys, but you have no way of knowing how many keys existed or who has them.Verify my mortgage eligibility (May 20th, 2022)

 Control access to your house from the start, and have exterior locks ready to go when you move in so that you can change them right away.
 Better yet, many new homes come with a first-year home warranty, and changing locks is often a service that is offered through them.
 Take advantage of it and have those locks changed right away!